 Foreign investment funds plan to pour money into Vietnamese stocks

-Roundtable: Large foreign investment funds want to pour money into the Vietnamese stock market
+Many billion-dollar investment funds have the intention to pour money into the Vietnamese stock market, an event held by VIR has heard.

 Quan Duc Hoang, chairman of A+ Fund, made the comments about foreign capital at the roundtable 'New Investments amid New Volatility' hosted by VIR at its headquarters in Hanoi on February 7.